 An article from the Daily Wire effectively describes Ibram X. Kendi’s baseless claim that Jesus Christ was a “‘radical revolutionary’ dedicated to the destruction of ‘the American empire,’ and every church should be a ‘home of revolutionaries.'”
 Kendi further declares that antiracists reject what they have created and defined as “white evangelical theology” that “projects Jesus as not only white…but a white savior,” and is the idea that “Jesus came, apparently, to save humanity, particularly to save black people…” In his interview, Kendi goes on to explain that “liberation theology” must replace what Christians already believe about their religion and that “the job of the Christian is to revolutionize society.”
 Twisting the beliefs of a religion to serve one’s political agenda is the most dangerous corruption of education thus far.
 Tearing apart the belief systems of children is severely damaging to families, communities, and our country.

 When a student combines the messages they learned from Facing History with the message from Ibram X. Kendi, it all fits together like one big puzzle.
 The radical left knows how to infiltrate the mind to guide someone’s thoughts into believing that they have drawn incredible conclusions after being “enlightened” by new “information”.
 This sense of empowerment fuels a certainty that gives children and young adults the confidence to go against their parents, families, and communities who they will deem ignorant and uneducated.
-We are entering an even scarier phase of the radical left’s takeover of education; with respect for religion and religious freedom on the brink, America’s future is on the edge of destruction.
+Now, we are entering an even scarier phase of the radical left’s takeover of education.

 Though the fight to save America is getting harder, we are not backing down.
 Please support The Locke Society to turn this tide that is threatening our country.
 Once conservative and moderate teachers have a presence in all types of classrooms across America, education will be restored to its rightful place and purpose.